slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 #### Pre-submits

 Across the policy, there is an important invariant to maintain, which is that a package must be owned by at most _one_ team.
 In other words, we must ensure that across the policy, a package is only referenced once across all configuration files.
-For this, we make use of pre-submits to run when teams subject changes to their policy.
+For this, we make use of pre-submits to run when teams submit changes to their policy via pull requests.
 TODO: the pre-submit

 TODO: CODEOWNER pre-submit.